TechToThePeople/eu.tttp.qlookup/README.md

 It will not waste resources searching for the first 2 chars, so you won't get all the "x", then all the "xa" before getting all the "xav".
 3 letters seems to be the right lenght for my users (between 3k and 100k contacts).

+if you type @gmai or .com it will seek them in the email
 ## Implementation ##
 The existing hook for the autocomplete is at the database level.
 This means that it either forces you to create a tempory table or to limit yourself to a single query.